aisakova/smart-seq-total/README.md

 # Smart-seq-total
-This repository hosts a Snakemake pipeline and R notebooks used to analyze Smart-seq-total v1 and v2 data.
+This repository contains a Snakemake pipeline and R notebooks used to analyze Smart-seq-total v1 and v2 data.

 ![github](https://user-images.githubusercontent.com/40051862/112074504-abfcda80-8b33-11eb-86d7-45215fd1291a.png)